-The remuneration policy applicable to the role of Chief Executive is set by the PPL CC.
-The policy is reviewed annually by PPL at its Annual General Meeting and is detailed in PPL's latest statement.
-PPL's 2020 proxy statement can be found at:
+The remuneration policy applicable to the role of Chief Executive is set by PPL CC.
+The policy is reviewed annually by PPL at its Annual General Meeting and is detailed in PPL's Annual Proxy Statement.
+PPL's latest statement can be found at: